Beamforming and Resource Allocation for Delay Minimization in RIS-Assisted OFDM Systems: DRL-Based Algorithm

 \subsection{PPO-$\Theta$ Design}

-The PPO-\(\Theta\) model is employed to optimize the RIS reflection phase shift.
+The PPO-\(\Theta\) model is employed to optimize the RIS reflection phase shifts.
 Given the continuous nature of RIS phase shifts, the PPO algorithm is utilized to train an agent comprising an actor network for action selection and a critic network for state value estimation.
-Specifically, the actor network determines the RIS reflection phase shift, while the critic network evaluates the effectiveness of the selected policy.
-In the following, we introduce the state, action, and reward, which are the three fundamental elements for reinforcement learning algorithm design.
+Specifically, the actor network determines the RIS reflection phase shifts, while the critic network evaluates the effectiveness of the selected policy.
+In the following, we introduce the state, action, and reward, which are the three fundamental elements for algorithm design.

-In wireless communication, channel state information significantly impacts communication performance, making it essential for RIS reflection phase shift design and subcarrier allocation.
-Moreover, the buffer state information, i.e., the number of queueing packets of each user, and factors that may influcence the buffer state, including the number of current arrival packets, need to be observed every slot to make sequential delay-aware decision.
-Therefore, the environment state \( s_t^{(\Theta)} \) is defined as the channel state information at the time slot $t$, including the direct link channel $\bar{\mathbf{h}}^{(d)}_{n,k}[t]$ and cascaded reflection channel $\bar{\mathbf{h}}^{(r)}_{n,k}[t]$, the number of packets backlogged in each user’s buffer $q_k\left[t\right]$, and the number of current arrival packets $\ell_k\left[t\right]$.
+In wireless communication, CSI significantly impacts the communication performance, making it essential for RIS reflection phase shift design and subcarrier allocation.
+Moreover, the buffer state information, i.e., the number of queueing packets of each user, and factors that may influcence the buffer state, including the number of current arrival packets, need to be observed in every time slot to make sequential delay-aware decisions.
+Therefore, the environment state \( s_t^{(\Theta)} \) is defined as the CSI at time slot $t$, including the direct link channel $\bar{\mathbf{h}}^{(d)}_{n,k}[t]$ and cascaded reflection channel $\bar{\mathbf{H}}^{(r)}_{n,k}[t]$, the number of packets backlogged in each user’s buffer $q_k\left[t\right]$, and the number of current arrival packets $\ell_k\left[t\right]$.